memery1446/DexAggregator/README.md

 ### Token Faucet Note
 The Token Faucet can be removed from URDEX by removing the button and link.
 It is a separate application that can be cloned from [Token Faucet Repository](https://github.com/memery1446/TokenFaucet).

-**Important**: Your deployed TK1 and TK2 addresses will not match the existing Token Faucet addresses.
-You'll need to deploy your own Token Faucet with your specific token addresses.
+**Important**: Remember that your deployed TK1 and TK2 addresses will not match the existing URDEX Token Faucet addresses.

 ## 7. Architecture at a Glance